aelfric/ncfl-livedocs/events/cx.md

 - DISCLOSURE OF DECISIONS IS NOT ALLOWED FOR ANY REASON.
 - Complete comments later - they remain open until the end of the tournament
 - Your comments are a wonderful way to help students and coaches get constructive, productive, educational feedback.
 Please provide robust comments for all competitors.
   Remember: you are more than just a judge this weekend: you’re an educator, too.
-- Additionally, and this is a new one this year, but as this has been an issue at other tournaments throughout the country: please  write your comments yourself and do not use AI generators to do it for you.
+- Additionally, as this has been an issue at other tournaments throughout the country: please  write your comments yourself and do not use AI generators to do it for you.
   These awesome kids took their time to create special presentations for you, so please take a few moments to write some personal thoughts for them, too.